 - 6.2.8 Activating Private Keys

 - 6.2.9 Deactivating Private Keys

 - 6.2.10 Destroying Private Keys

 - 6.2.11 Cryptographic Module Capabilities

 - 6.3 Other aspects of key pair management

 - 6.3.1 Public key archival

-- 6.3.2 Certificate operational periods and key pair usage periods
+6.3.2 Certificate operational periods and key pair usage periods

-Subscriber Certificates issued after 1 March 2018 MUST have a Validity Period noon or after 1 September 2020 SHOULD NOT have a Validity Period greater than 397 days and MUST NOT have a Validity Period greater than 398 days.
+Subscriber Certificates issued on or after 1 September 2020 SHOULD NOT have a Validity Period greater than 397 days and MUST NOT have a Validity Period greater than 398 days.
 Subscriber Certificates issued after 1 March 2018, but prior to 1 September 2020, MUST NOT have a Validity Period greater than 825 days.
-Subscriber Certificates issued after 1 July 2016 but prior to 1 March 2018 MUST NOT have a Validity Period no greater than 39 months.
+Subscriber Certificates issued after 1 July 2016 but prior to 1 March 2018 MUST NOT have a Validity Period greater than 39 months.